Bar0nMax/Zemolian/README.md

 Instructions:

 Select a Type:  CPU or GPU miner

-Connection:  miner address
+Connection:  miner address - Change this to the pool you want to use.

-Wallet: t or z wallet id
+Wallet: t or z wallet id - Change this to the your wallet

 Port: port to connect in your miner address

 Threads:  number of threads to run

 User: username for pool you connect to

 Password:  password for the pool you connect to

-Command:  This is the complete command line that gets generated and run when you press Go Go!: Start mining using your selected type!
+Command:  This is the complete command line that gets generated and run when you press Go

+Go!: Start mining using your selected type!

 I hope that somebody finds this useful.